cleanstart-containers/stakater-reloader/README.md

 # 🔄 Stakater Reloader - CleanStart Container

-## Overview

 This project provides a CleanStart container image for **Stakater Reloader**, a Kubernetes controller that automatically reloads pods when ConfigMaps or Secrets change.
 Stakater Reloader watches for changes in ConfigMaps and Secrets that are referenced by Deployments, StatefulSets, or DaemonSets, and triggers rolling updates to restart pods with the updated configuration, eliminating the need for manual pod restarts.
+The CleanStart Stakater-Reloader image provides a production-ready, security-hardened container optimized for enterprise environments.
+Built on a minimal base OS with comprehensive security hardening, this image delivers reliable application execution with advanced security features.

+**📌 CleanStart Foundation:** Security-hardened, minimal base OS designed for enterprise containerized environments.

+**Image Path:** `cleanstart/stakater-reloader`

+**Registry:** CleanStart Registry

+---

+## Overview

+Stakater Reloader is a Kubernetes controller that automatically reloads pods when ConfigMaps or Secrets change.
+It operates as a Kubernetes-native controller, continuously monitoring ConfigMaps and Secrets referenced by workloads and triggering rolling updates when changes are detected.
+This CleanStart Stakater-Reloader container is part of the CleanStart application suite, featuring enterprise-grade security hardening, automated vulnerability management, and compliance with industry standards.

+---

+## About CleanStart

+CleanStart is a comprehensive container registry providing security-hardened, enterprise-ready container images.
+Our images are designed with security-first principles, featuring minimal attack surfaces, regular security updates, and compliance with industry standards.

+### About CleanStart Images

+CleanStart images are built on secure, minimal base operating systems and optimized for production environments.
+Each image undergoes rigorous security testing, vulnerability scanning, and compliance validation to ensure enterprise-grade security and reliability.

+---

 ## Project Structure